Z3yarHtoo/1800_202430_BBY01/README.md

 * Bootstrap 5.0 (Frontend library)
 * Firebase 8.0 (BAAS - Backend as a Service)

+* files not specified to be from firebase modified from 1800 demos
+* most JS and HTML code taken from 1800 demos and modified to our needs

 ## 4. Complete setup/installion/usage
-To use our site, all you need is our link!
-[PASTE LINK HERE ONCE THE SITE IS HOSTED]
+To use our site, all you need is our link! https://cuisineconnect-90b0d.web.app/

 ## 5. Known Bugs and Limitations
 Here are some known bugs and limitations: